burhonjonturdaliyev/burhonjonturdaliyev/README.md

 #### Mobile development
 ![Mobile development](https://www.zealousweb.com/wp-content/uploads/2021/06/Blog-Banner-9.jpg)

-I'm Burkhan Turdialiev, and I make app on Mobile development.
+I'm Burkhan Turdialiev, and I make apps for Mobile development.
 I really enjoy learning languages and frameworks like Dart and Flutter.
 I also enjoy teaching graphic design in general.
 You can check my Instagram at instagram.com/burhonjon_turdaliyev_ or youtube.com/c/BurhonjonTurdaliyevcopy/paste and use in your profile.

 Skills: Flutter, Dart / C# / C / Java